When You Come Back to Me Again: Music video

-The music video was co-directed by Gerry Wenner and Brooks and premiered in May 2000.
-The video was put together with clips from the film as well as Brooks singing the song against a black background, wearing all black (the view only being a face shot).
+The music video was co-directed by Gerry Wenner and Garth Brooks, and premiered on CMT on May 16, 2000.
+The video features clips from the movie Frequency, interwoven with Brooks singing against a black background, wearing all black, the view only being a face shot.
 The video begins and ends with a glow of light from a lighthouse panning out across the screen.
-Once in each end of the video a figure (presumably Garth) can be seen on the far right of the screen during one of the light movements.
+Once in each end of the video a figure, presumably Garth, can be seen on the far right of the screen during one of the light movements.

 Chart performance

 "When You Come Back to Me Again" debuted at number 59 on the U.S. Billboard Hot Country Singles & Tracks for the chart week of May 13, 2000.

 Year-end charts

 Other versions

 In 2014, Steve Lawrence released a version of this song after watching the movie Frequency about three times on cable.
 While sitting in the audience at a Garth Brooks show in Las Vegas, Lawrence requested the song from the audience at the end of a show, but Brooks couldn't see who had requested the song due to the arena spotlights.